flyntwp/flynt/docs/getting-started/dynamic-module.md

 **A requirement of this tutorial is using the Wordpress Plugin [Advanced Custom Fields (ACF)](https://www.advancedcustomfields.com/).
 Please make sure this is installed and enabled before continuing.**

 ## 2.1 Adding ACF Fields
 To get started, we will add a text field for our title.
-Create a `ImageSlider/fields.json` file and add the code below to it:
+Create the `Modules/ImageSlider/fields.json` file and add the code below to it:

 ```json
 {